 An individual may register into an apprenticeship agreement upon verification of credentials as stipulated in Board Order GA002, “Pre-requisites to Registration into an Apprenticeship Agreement”, and be employed in the occupation with a recognized employer who is willing to enter into an apprenticeship agreement with you.

 A New Brunswick Diploma of Apprenticeship and a Certificate of Qualification are awarded upon successful completion of 3600 hours of on the job and technical training and the final examination.
 In most instances, an Interprovincial Red Seal will be affixed to these documents.

-An individual desiring certification as a journeyperson in New Brunswick in the agricultural equipment technician occupation is required to meet one of the criteria as stipulated in Board Order GC001.1, “Requirements to Obtain a Certificate of Qualification.”
+An individual desiring certification as a journeyperson in New Brunswick in the automotive painter occupation is required to meet one of the criteria as stipulated in Board Order GC001, “Requirements to Obtain a Certificate of Qualification.”

 For more information, please see the corresponding board order for this occupation under Tasks, Activities and Functions of a Designated Occupation.

 Under the direction of a journeyperson and qualified instructors, you will become familiar with the materials, tools, principles and skills required in the automotive painter occupation.

 Automotive painters work on the surfaces of motor vehicles, primarily in restoring vehicles to their original condition following damage and subsequent auto body repair.
 Generally, automotive painting begins when body work has been completed.
 Some of the duties that an automotive painter completes include: removing exterior trim and hardware, removing layers of sub‐coating, matching colours and mixing paints, preparing metal surfaces for painting by spot filling, sanding, and masking, applying primers, primer surfacers, enamels, clearcoats and urethanes; cleaning and polishing painted surfaces including removing and replacing decals and applying anti‐corrosive treatments.